Skip to content

 add 2 rules ok!

-Export the sinker configuration content to local file.
+Exporting configuration allows exporting the sinker configuration to a local file.

 $ ./dataway sink --get --file sink-get.json